 Specifically, OCA funding permitted UHIP to hire a full-time attorney.
 Cassandra Jeu has been employed as a staff attorney for UHIP since OCA funding began in 2005 and has cotaught Innocence Investigations as a UHLC Adjunct Professor since 2007.
 She performs TIN's administrative work; supervises non-capital cases and student investigations; and provides direct legal assistance to wrongfully convicted inmates.
 Ms. Jeu reviews all incoming correspondence and determines which requests contain a claim of actual innocence that fit into UHIP parameters.
-She evaluates inmate case files during the screening process and determines which cases contain viable claims of actual innocence that should be moved to investigation.
-During the investigative process, she instructs and supervises law students as they examine and/or substantiate inmates' claims of actual innocence.
+She evaluates inmate case files and decides which cases contain viable claims of actual innocence that should be moved to investigation.
+During the investigative process, she instructs and supervises UHLC law students as they examine and/or substantiate inmates' claims of actual innocence.
 Finally, Ms. Jeu drafts and files legal documents-such as Chapter 64 motions, habeas writs and clemency petitions-under Professor David R. Dow's direction and supervision in order to exonerate the wrongfully convicted.

 OCA funding has led to increased investigative and legal instruction, training, assistance, and supervision.
-UHIP students can schedule meetings with Ms. Jeu at any time to discuss cases, rather than having to wait for Professor Dow's office hours or a weekly class.
-In addition, UHIP did not have the resources to accept interns prior to OCA funding.
-Student involvement was possible only if a student was enrolled in the UHLC Innocence Investigations class taught by Professor Dow.
+UHIP students can schedule meetings with Ms. Jeu at any time to discuss cases, rather than having to wait for Professor Dow's office hours or their weekly class.

-OCA funding has allowed for attorney supervision and work during investigations.
 If a student feels more comfortable having supervised discussions with witnesses, law enforcement personnel, attorneys, etc. instead of attending such meetings alone, Ms. Jeu attends and assists upon student request.
-In addition investigating and litigating wrongfully convicted inmates' claims of actual innocence, UHIP has long-lasting effects on a future generation of attorneys.
-OCA funding has exponentially increased law students' education with respect to the criminal justice system, causes of wrongful conviction, and the ways to avoid them.
+In addition investigating and litigating wrongfully